STX-CITY/presale-v1/README.md

 This repository contains the smart contracts for the STXCITY token presale.
 The presale contract is designed to facilitate a fair and transparent token distribution with features like whitelisting, vesting schedules, and automated fund distribution.

+You can use the testnet version of this contract at: https://testnet.stx.city/presale/explore Create a testnet presale at: https://testnet.stx.city/presale/create

 ## Contract Overview

 The presale contract (`presale1.clar`) manages the entire token sale process, from accepting STX deposits to distributing tokens according to a vesting schedule.
 It includes mechanisms for whitelisting participants, enforcing minimum and maximum purchase limits, and handling both successful and failed presale scenarios.